-The Corporation achieved the following performance in 2015:
+The Corporation achieved the following performance in 2016:

-- ROCE (adjusted for commodity prices on a basis consistent with past practice for bonus plan purposes) was 1.60% compared to a target of 0.80%. - LTDIF score was 0.70%, slightly worse than the target of 0.65%.
+- Adjusted Performance against Budget (adjusted for commodity prices and foreign exchange rates on a basis consistent with past practice) was 138% compared to a target of 100%. - LTDIF score was 0.70%, which reflected improved performance over previous years but was slightly worse than the target of 0.60%.

-In addition, corporate objectives for employee development, cost reduction/fiscal management and various other management objectives were met or exceeded.
-Our project development work faced obstacles largely related to permitting.
-Significant cost savings programs were again successfully implemented this year in response to difficult market conditions, and cost reduction targets exceeded.
+In addition, corporate objectives for employee development, cost reduction/fiscal management and various other Management objectives were met or exceeded.
+Significant cost savings programs were again successfully implemented in 2016 and cost reduction targets exceeded.

-Based on these results and recognizing significant management accomplishments in light of external factors, the CEO recommended a performance rating for the corporate ROCE component of the Bonus Plan of 125%.
+Based on these results and recognizing significant Management accomplishments in light of external factors, the CEO recommended a performance rating for the corporate component of the annual incentive program of 140%.